WildlifeSouth.com Photography Tips and Tools

 • South Carolina

-Carolina Bird Club - South Carolina Sites - Popular South Carolina birding sites.
+Carolina Bird Club - South Carolina Sites - This page includes popular South Carolina birding sites.
 Unlike the North Carolina birding sites from the same website, this one has detailed information about each birding location.
 You will need to click one of the balloons to be directed to this information.

-South Carolina Birder's Calendar and Birding Spots (MidNet) - Information sponsored by Columbia's Audubon Society chapter.
-List places to bird in South Carolina based on the month of the year.
+South Carolina Birder's Calendar and Birding Spots (MidNet) - This site contains information sponsored by Columbia's Audubon Society chapter.
+Places to bird in South Carolina are listed based on the month of the year.

 Carolina Birds Listserv - Allows one to subscribe and receive recent sighting information on birds in North and South Carolina.